JcmniaCS/TryHackMe/Skynet/README.md

 We were able to list the shares on the server without a password for root, we can see we have access to the shares "anonymous" and "milesdyson".
 Let's try to connect to them now and see if they have any files of interest! smbclient \\\\10.10.90.192\\anonymous<br />
 Success!
-We were able to connect to the anonymous share.
+We were able to connect to the anonymous share without a password.
 Now we need to list the files avaialable on the share. <br />
 ls<br />
 SCREENSHOT6<br />
 We can see we have a file named "attention.txt" and a directory named "logs" let's get the file attention.txt and then